aws/aws-sdk-pandas/README.md

 *P.S.* Lambda Layer's bundle and Glue's wheel/egg are available to [download](https://github.com/awslabs/aws-data-wrangler/releases).
 Just upload it and run! :rocket:

+*P.P.S.* Did you never have used Layers before?
+Check the [step-by-step guide](#Setting-Up-Lambda-Layer) .

-*P.P.S.* AWS Data Wrangler counts on compiled dependencies (C/C++) so there is no support for Glue PySpark by now.
+*P.P.P.S.* AWS Data Wrangler counts on compiled dependencies (C/C++) so there is no support for Glue PySpark by now.

 ## Examples